 “Yes.
 We will do this together.”

-I could feel the scroll expanding inside of me.
+The scroll expanded inside of me.

 We hugged each other tightly, and then, she went on her way.
 That evening, I sat on the green hill of the golf course as I watched the sun set, and I marveled at all Papa had done.